Style guide

-New code should use ES6 language features like let
+code should comply with the current style guide and use ES6 language features

 , const